Make a difference to pets' lives - and yours too

 We value diversity within our volunteer team and welcome applications from every section of the community.

-You need to be 18 or older to volunteer at one of our centres.
+You need to be 18 or older to volunteer at our centre.

 You need to be 14 or older to volunteer at one of our charity shops.